5 Best Latte Machine Reviews (+ a Buying Guide)

 This may seem like an obvious section (seeing how you like lattes enough to consider buying a latte machine!), and we realize that, so we’ll keep it short.

-But it bears pointing out just what a latte is (a sweeter, espresso-based drink made with steamed milk and a top layer of micro-foam) and how it differs from so many other espresso drinks.
-You’ll want to have this in mind when you buy a machine specifically for lattes.
+It bears pointing out just what a latte is (a sweeter, espresso-based drink made with steamed milk and a top layer of micro-foam) and how it differs from so many other espresso drinks like the cafe au lait or a flat white.
+You’ll want to have this in mind when you buy a coffee machine specifically for lattes.

 For brevity’s sake, we found a couple of good sources (here and there) and a video below that breaks down the differences in espresso drinks.